 Not responsible for visa applications

 For most countries, a physical visa can be applied for at the countryʼs embassy or High Commission.
 However, this is not the case with Canada.
 The Canadian High Commission in London and the Embassy in Dublin only support Canadians in consular matters, such as applying for a new type of passport or legalising documents.
-All visa matters for British and irish nationals are outsourced to a so-called Visa Application Centre (VAC).
+All visa matters for British and European nationals are outsourced to a so-called Visa Application Centre (VAC).
 The VAC is located in London, roughly half an hourʼs drive from the Canadian High Commission.
-Likewise, the VAC office in Dublin is about a fifteen minute drive from the Canadian Embassy.
+Likewise, the VAC office in Dublin is about a fifteen-minute drive from the Canadian Embassy.

 However, most British and Irish travellers to Canada do not need to make an appointment at a VAC or at the embassy, as they can easily apply for an eTA Canada online.
 An eTA application does not require you to visit an eTA desk in person.
 Once granted, the eTA is automatically digitally linked to the travellerʼs passport.
 Only individuals who do not meet the requirements of the eTA need to apply for a Canada visa.
 A visa application often requires biometric data such as fingerprints or photographs.
 Visa applications are therefore more complex and more expensive than applications for an eTA Canada.

 Take note that the Canadian High Commission and embassies mainly support Canadians and persons with a valid Canadian residence permit in consular matters.
-British and Irish nationals wishing to travel to Canada do not need to contact the embassy but can apply for an eTA online.
+UK and EU nationals wishing to travel to Canada do not need to contact the embassy but can apply for an eTA online.
 Travellers who are not eligible for the eTA, have questions about the different physical visas for Canada or need assistance with the application can contact the Visa Application Centre.
 A fee is charged for support.